diegopacheco/functional-society/README.md

 * @jefersonm
 * @cyber_jso

-# Wanna join Functional Society
+# Wanna join Functional Society?

-Please make a [comment here](https://gist.github.com/1438194) with your name and twitter if you don't have twitter :( please let your mail at leat, we gonna get in touch soon.
+Please make a [comment here](https://gist.github.com/1438194) with your name and twitter if you don't have <br/>
+twitter :( please let your mail at least.
+Hope you enjoy our events and have with us.

 # Background